-Prerequisite: MATH 125 or MATH 134 or MATH 137
+Prerequisite: MATH 125 or MATH 134 or MATH 137 Lecture: 3 hrs, Lab: 3 hrs

 This course is an introduction to probability, measures of central tendency and dispersion, descriptive and inferential statistics including sampling, estimation, and hypothesis testing.
 Analysis of variance, chi-square and student t-distributions, linear correlation, and regression analysis are also presented as topics.